Weekend In Ipswich

 For dinner, dine in fine style at The Cottage Restaurant (in an 1860's school), go German at Heisenberg Haus, Indian at Ipswich's popular Indian Mehfil or tuck into some delcious eats at the century old converted technical cottage in the splendid Dovetails restaurant bar.

 And not to be missed is a visit to Ipswich's first brewery in 100 years, Pumpyard (also at the old technical college), to sample some local brews and delcious pub grub.

 As well as browsing for antiques and collectables at the Ipswich Antique Centre, make a stop at Shabbylicious, and R&R Behind Red doors, both destination for lovers of shabby chic and vintage furniture, collectables and wares.
 Then for some unique vintage fashion finds head to The Vintage Advantage in Top of Town, where you'll also find great shoe boutique Obsession Shoes and Ipswich's oldest shop, CJ Vogler & Sons.
-Nearby in the CBD mall is where you'll find retro-inspired Poison Arrow.

 Studio 188 is a fringe arts venue and gallery space in Ipswich's oldest church (designed by Richard Gailey), with a great value programme of cabarets, music acts and plays.
 Nearby is historic Goleby's Basement, an old saddlery where quirky fringe performances are staged.
 Or check what's being performed at the Burley Griffin Incinerator Theatre, home to Ipswich Little Theatre or catch a touring ballet, opera. concert or musical at the Ipswich Civic Centre.